truthofmatthew/prompt-design-and-engineering-techniques/README.md

 6. **W - Wrap Up and Call to Action**:
    - Conclude by summarizing the key points discussed.
 Encourage the audience to apply the concept in their own context and invite them to share their experiences or feedback.
    - Example: Summarize the main takeaways and encourage the audience to apply the concept.
 Invite feedback and experiences to foster a community of learning and improvement.

+---
+TEST
+ok now by using this technique m.a.t.h.e.w write a prompt so it can
+# act like a business man
+# search and analysize for oman business opputuniry for a specific subject
+# and dont forget use $ sign befor each steps